WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/re/BabyRev/README.md

 ![decompiled-code](screenshots/screenshot1.png)

-In the code it required a password: My5tr0ngP@ssw0rd123!
+In the code it showed a password: My5tr0ngP@ssw0rd123!

 To run the code, I need a linux environment so I downloaded Fedora43 from my Operating Systems module and ran it in my Virtual Environment.